QUALITY DECLARATION - SUMMARY

-The Retirement and Retirement Intentions survey provides data on people aged 45 years and over.
-This publication presents information about the retirement status and retirement intentions of people aged 45 years and over who have, at some time, worked for two weeks or more.
+The Retirement and Retirement Intentions survey provides data about the retirement status and retirement intentions of persons aged 45 years and over who have, at some time, worked for two weeks or more.
 The data collected in the Retirement and Retirement Intentions topic provide information on retirement trends, the factors which influence decisions to retire, and the income arrangements that retirees and potential retirees have made to provide for their retirement.
-The data are cross-classified by a range of demographic characteristics such as age, sex, marital status and country of birth, as well as labour force characteristics.
+The data are cross-classified by a range of demographic characteristics such as age, sex and country of birth, as well as labour force characteristics.

 Estimates from the survey are subject to sampling and non-sampling errors.

 The MPHS was designed primarily to provide estimates at the Australia level.
 Broad estimates are available for states and territories, though users should exercise caution when using estimates at this level because of the presence of high sampling errors.

 To minimise the risk of identifying individuals in aggregate statistics, a technique is used to randomly adjust cell values.
 This technique is called perturbation.
 Perturbation involves small random adjustment of the statistics and is considered the most satisfactory technique for avoiding the release of information that could identify individual survey respondents while maximising the range of information that can be released.
 These adjustments have a negligible impact on the underlying pattern of the statistics.
 After perturbation, a given published cell will be consistent across all tables.
 However, adding up cell values to derive a total will not necessarily give the same result as published totals.